bjucps/cps110-thinkcspy/_sources/UnitTesting/WritingUnitTests.rst

    :correct: a,c
    :feedback_a: Correct.
 The specification indicates that the function should produce an empty string.
    :feedback_b: Incorrect.
 The parameter -1 violates the precondition, and such a test is inappropriate, even though the function would return an empty string in this case.
    :feedback_c: Correct.
+The parameters satisfy the precondition and the value '-----' is appropriate given the postcondition.
    :feedback_d: Incorrect.
-Try again.
+The string '***' does not conform to the postcondition.

    Consider the following function.
 Indicate which of the asserts would be appropriate for a unit test.